Federal Youth Climate Case – Juliana v. U.S.

 If successful, these young leaders will force the United States to ambitiously pursue a clean energy future: reducing harmful pollution, preserving delicate ecosystems, and protecting vulnerable populations.
 This case has enormous potential to forge a more sustainable United States, and the current Administration is doing everything it can to fight it.
 The government attempted to silence the voices of youth and prevent science from entering the courtroom.
 However, we believe everyone’s voice – no matter how young – must be heard, so we are advocating for Kelsey and her fellow young climate activists.

-The federal government sought an unusual intermediate intervention from the Ninth Circuit Court of Appeals, which is an extraordinary remedy that is rarely granted.
+The federal government sought an unusual intermediate intervention from the Ninth Circuit Court of Appeals, known as a writ of mandamus.
 We filed an amicus brief in the Ninth Circuit on behalf of League of Women Voters of Oregon and League of Women Voters of the U.S. asking that the court deny the writ and allow the case to proceed to trial.On March 7, 2018, Chief Judge Sidney R. Thomas, writing for a unanimous three-judge panel of the Ninth Circuit Court of Appeals rejected the Trump administration’s “drastic and extraordinary” petition for writ of mandamus in the landmark climate lawsuit.

 “This administration has made clear that it will put the interests of Big Oil ahead of all others.
 These inspiring youth are standing up, on behalf of all of us, and demanding action to address climate change and secure health and prosperity for this and future generations.
 This case is so important because the courts can protect these kids’ rights where the political process has failed them.”